MahmoudSaber23/Bank-Management-System-OOP/README.md

 ### Core

-Contains the main business entities and domain logic:
+Contains the main entities and core functionality of the system.

+Important classes include:

 * `Person`
 * `BankClient`